LoginRadius/python-sdk/README.md

 <h6 id="GetAccountProfileByUid-get-"> Account Profiles by UID (GET)</h6>
- This API is used to retrieve all of the profile data, associated with the account by uid in Cloud Storage.
+ This API is used to retrieve all the profile data associated with the account by UID in Cloud Storage.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-profiles-by-uid)

  ```